-Kyu-Shibarikyu Garden is a Japanese garden located just east of JR
+Kyu-Shibarikyu Gardens is a Japanese garden located just east of JR Hamamatsucho station.

-This garden was built by Tadazane Ookubo, a chief councilor, in 1686.
+This garden was built by Ookubo Tadazane, a chief councilor of Edo Government, in 1686.

-In 1875 the Emperor's family bought this as a detached palace.
+In 1875, the Emperor's family bought this garden as a detached palace.

-The dike in the pond was modelled after one in West Lake of Hangzhou city in China.
+The dike in the pond was modelled after the dike in West Lake of Hangzhou city in China.

 There are mysterious four stone pillars by the pond.